theycallmetyson/tcmt-mern-app-boilerplate/README.md

-# M.E.R.N. app with TS, Vite and Vitest ready to deploy into Docker container.
+# MERN app with TS, Vite and Vitest ready to deploy into Docker container.

 This is a simple boilerplate with [React](https://reactjs.org/) as frontend, [Express](https://expressjs.com/) & [Node](https://nodejs.org/en/) as backend and [Mongodb](https://www.mongodb.com/) as database with [Redis](https://redis.io/) in between.
 The whole project is using [Typescript](https://www.typescriptlang.org/), [Vite](https://vitejs.dev/) and [Vitest](https://vitest.dev/) as test framework.